 This week, you’ll take some time to get to know the National Highway Traffic Safety Administration (NHTSA - pronounced "NITS-uh”).
 NHTSA is an agency within the USDOT responsible for reducing deaths, injuries, and economic losses resulting from motor vehicle crashes.
 The agency was created by the Highway Safety Act of 1970 to administer programs that had previously been the responsibility of the National Highway Safety Bureau.

-The current administrator of NHTSA is Dr. Mark Rosekind.
-Dr. Rosekind engages in many public speaking events to educate others about traffic safety and NHTSA’s goals and objectives.
-Take a look at a 37-minute presentation he gave recently at the Original Equipment Suppliers Association (OESA) 2016 annual meeting.
+Dr. Mark Rosekind was the NHTSA Administrator under the Obama administration.
+Take a look at a 37-minute presentation he gave at the Original Equipment Suppliers Association (OESA) 2016 annual meeting.
 Also, spend some time reviewing NHTSA’s 2016-2020 strategic plan titled “The Road Ahead”.

 |Strategic Goal||Strategic Objectives|

 Credit: THE ROAD AHEAD, National Highway Traffic Safety Administration Strategic Plan 2016—2020 (USDOT, NHTSA October 2016)